 What Users Think About BambooHR

-Best HR Software for Integrations and Customization: Namely
+Namely: Best HR Software for Customization & Integrations

-Namely is targeted toward mid-sized companies and is priced two to three times higher than the other all-in-one HR software we reviewed.
+Namely targets mid-sized companies and is priced two to three times higher than the other all-in-one HR software we reviewed.
 However, for complete integration across the entire HR life cycle, it does it all, including payroll.
-It also allows you to customize and tailor everything from dashboards to data entry forms to fit your business processes and brand.
+It also lets you to customize and tailor everything from dashboards to data entry forms to fit your business processes and employment brand.

-Besides an employee database, it provides a way to communicate with employees via a news feed.
-You can also view org charts, manage user roles, set up workflows, manage your company calendar and store all your important company resource documents (such as your employee handbook, standard forms, and job manuals).
+Besides an employee database, Namely provides a way to communicate with employees via a news feed.
+You can also view org charts, manage user roles, set up workflows, manage your company calendar, and store all your important company resource documents (such as your employee handbook, standard forms, and job manuals) in one place.

 In order to get accurate pricing for Namely, you have to contact them for a quote.
-Third-party sites indicate that the pricing ranges from $15 to $30/month per employee, which is much higher than the other options we reviewed.
-They also have a setup fee similar to BambooHR and OneMint.
-The setup fee is based on the number of staff you have and can range from $50 to $80 per employee.
+Third-party sites indicate that the pricing ranges from $15 to $30 per employee, per month, which is much higher than the other options we reviewed.
+They also have a setup fee similar to BambooHR and ONEMINT.
+The setup fee is based on the number of staff you have and can range from $50 to $100 per employee.

 Namely offers every HR feature an HR professional would want to automate.
 It allows your HR team to customize the software, from org charts to employee profiles.
 It also has a mobile app to ensure you and your employees have access to the data they need from anywhere.
-Custom workflows are one of the features that can save you time and ensure compliance by making sure everything, from time off requests to bonuses, is approved.
+Custom workflows are one of the features that can save your staff time and ensure compliance by making sure everything, from time-off requests to bonuses, is approved.

 Namely does HR, benefits, payroll, talent management, onboarding, performance reviews, and timekeeping.
-It adds one additional feature the others don’t offer: managed services.
-That allows you to pay to have someone else manage HR and all these functions on your behalf.
+It adds one additional feature the others don’t offer, managed services, that allows you to pay to have someone else manage HR and all these tasks on your behalf.

 Namely provides dashboards for different functions, such as timekeeping.
-Additionally, it provides you with a dashboard to monitor staff activities.
+Additionally, it has a dashboard to monitor staff activities.
 These all-in-one screens give you and your employees quick access to the HR data they need, whether you’re monitoring performance reviews or verifying hours worked.

-In addition to being able to customize Namely, you can also integrate it with just about any kind of software you use.
-Examples include ATS, e-signature, benefits, SSO, international payroll and more.
-In fact, it appears Namely provides more pre-configured integration options than any of the other HR software we reviewed.
+In addition to being able to customize Namely, you can integrate it with just about any kind of software you use.
+Examples include applicant tracking systems (ATS), e-signature, benefits, single sign on (SSO), international payroll, and more.
+In fact, it appears Namely provides more preconfigured integration options than any of the other HR software we reviewed.

-Namely provides all kinds of standardized reports, such as employee reports, salary reports, headcount reports, open position reports, and payroll reports.
-In addition, you can customize these reports and manage whatever data you prefer to view on your dashboard.
+Namely provides all kinds of standardized reports, such as employee, salary, headcount, open position, and payroll reports.
+You can customize them and manage the data you prefer to view on your dashboard.

-Namely provides a managed services option that lets you get out of the business of HR and payroll.
-For a fee, they’ll manage everything from benefits enrollment to labor compliance reports on your behalf.
-They’ll even serve as your employee service center and provide employment verification.
-These services mimic what a PEO provides.
-For additional information, here’s an article that compares Namely to a PEO.
+The managed services option removes you from the business of coordinating HR and payroll.
+For a fee, Namely manages everything from benefits enrollment to labor compliance reports on your behalf.
+Namely can serve as your employee service center and provide employment verification.
+These services mimic what a professional employer organization (PEO) provides.
+For comparison, here’s an article that compares Namely to a PEO.

 Namely Customer Support

-Both you and your employees can contact Namely by phone or email, 9 a.m. – 9 p.m.
-EST to get help using their system.
-However, to protect your business, Namely won’t provide employee information over the phone.
-They’ll advise employees to contact you instead.
+Both you and your employees can contact Namely by phone or email, 9 a.m. to 9 p.m.
+Eastern Time for help using their system.
+However, to protect your business, Namely won’t provide confidential employee information over the phone.
+Representatives advise employees to contact you instead.

 What Namely Is Missing

 In addition to being pricey, Namely takes eight to 12 weeks to implement.
-That’s likely because they’re customizing it exactly to your needs.
-And, since they don’t provide pricing online, you’ll have to navigate through a sales pitch to get an accurate quote for your business.
+That’s because Namely’s team is customizing it to fit your needs.
+And since it doesn’t provide pricing online, you’ll have to navigate through a sales pitch to get an accurate quote for your business.

 What Users Think About Namely